SpongebBob/tabular_automl_NNI/AutoFETutorial.md

 We treat the automatic feature engineering(auto-fe) as a two steps task. *feature generation exploration* and *feature selection*.

-We give an simple example.
+We give a simple example.

 The tuner call *AutoFETuner* first will generate a command that to ask *Trial* the *feature_importance* of original feature. *Trial* will return the *feature_importance* to *Tuner* in the first iteration.
 Then *AutoFETuner* will estimate a feature importance ranking and decide what feature to be generated, according to the definition of search space.